alexanderduerk/SDAM-L1000/README_AD.md

 }
 ```

-The function is assisted by two other function - _isTextField_ and _escapeValue_ - Those will make sure that values that are represented as strings are properly escaped in '-ticks, by using a typemapper defined at the beginning and using ist True/False state, to properly check if the value needs to be escaped, which would happen within escapeValue:
+This function is supported by two auxiliary functions, isTextField and escapeValue, which ensure that values represented as strings are correctly escaped using single quotes.
+The isTextField function uses a typemapper defined at the beginning of the script to determine whether a field is of type text.
+The escapeValue function then applies the appropriate escaping based on this determination:

 ```js
 /**